15ramky/gsa-hello-app/README.md

 ## *terraform*

-### IaaC --> Plan is to try to deploy all the Infrastructure with terraform
+### IaaC --> Plan is to try to deploy all the Infrastructure with terraform only

 * STEP 1: create backend bucket for terraform state file
 ```sh